0xcyb3rw0lf/personal-website/_posts/2024-07-19-thompson-writeup-tryhackme.md

 ![home page](https://raw.githubusercontent.com/omar-danasoury/personal-website/master/assets/images/posts/thm-writeup-thompson/image.png)

 Then I visited the `manager` page, and it required authentication.
-When I clicked cancel, the `401 Unauthorized` page showed up, and it had some interesting information:
+When I clicked `cancel`, the `401 Unauthorized` page showed up, and it had some interesting information:

 ![manager app](https://raw.githubusercontent.com/omar-danasoury/personal-website/master/assets/images/posts/thm-writeup-thompson/image-1.png)

 ![401 Unauthorized page](https://raw.githubusercontent.com/omar-danasoury/personal-website/master/assets/images/posts/thm-writeup-thompson/image-2.png)

-As you see, the page showed the default credentials for the manager, which are `tomcat:s3cret`.
+As you see, the page showed a message with an example that contains - one of - the default credentials for the manager account (`tomcat:s3cret`).
 I tried to login with these credentials, and it worked!
 We could do some brute-forcing here with the known default credentials, but we don't need to do that now.
-[This page](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/tomcat)has a list of default credentials for Apache Tomcat.
+[This page](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/tomcat) has a list of default credentials for Apache Tomcat.
 Besides, it will be a good reference later in this writeup.

 ![manager web page](https://raw.githubusercontent.com/omar-danasoury/personal-website/master/assets/images/posts/thm-writeup-thompson/image-3.png)